gbif/vocabulary/vocabulary-importer/README.md

 --apiPassword
 ```

-The jar can be obtained from this project after building the project:
+The jar can be obtained from this source code after building the project:

 ```
 mvn clean package
 ```

-or download from our nexus repository:
+or downloaded from our nexus repository:

 https://repository.gbif.org/service/rest/repository/browse/gbif/org/gbif/vocabulary/vocabulary-importer/

-When the import is done, the tool creates a file in the current folder called errors_{timestamp} where we can find the issues found during the import.
+When the import is done, the tool creates a file in the current folder called `errors_{timestamp}` where we can find the issues found during the import.

 Most of the issues should be related with duplicates that cannot be imported.
 Some of the restrictions are documented in the [core module](https://github.com/gbif/vocabulary/blob/master/core/notes.md).